carls31/ts-data-analysis/README.md

 # Geospatial Data Analysis - lab
-Laboratory of the course Geospatial Data Analysis at Politecnico di Milano
+Project Assignment of the course "Geospatial Data Analysis" at Politecnico di Milano

 The provided time series are real data made available by ARPA Veneto, the regional agency for environment protection.
 The whole dataset is composed by measurements from several boreholes each identified by a numeric ID